PokemonAutomation/ComputerControl/Wiki/Software/Beginner-Windows.md

 **Serial ports and Cameras can only be used at one place at a time.**

 Both serial ports and cameras (capture cards) can only be used by one application at a time.
 Therefore you cannot view the same video capture from both OBS and SerialPrograms simultaneously.
-If you want to do this, use the OBS Virtual Camera.
+If you would like to use OBS to stream Pokémon automation, you need to let OBS stream the video window of our program.
+Double clicking on the stream view of our program will pop up the stream view as an independent window.
+You can then use OBS to capture this window.

 The single-use limitation also applies within the same application.
 When viewing multiple Switch setups simultaneously, both the serial ports and cameras can only be used at one place at a time.
 If you try to use the same serial port on a second setup, it won't connect.
 If you try to use the same camera on a second setup, it won't display.